 In the last 20 years, Davis Frame has had great success in other regions of Vermont, including Quechee/Woodstock, Killington, Southern Vermont, and Stowe.
-While all of these areas are four-season destinations, the big draw of course is world-class skiing.
+While these areas are four-season destinations, the big draw of course is world-class skiing.
 These destinations all feature top ski areas, making them perfect for vacation homes from nearby urban areas.

 Woodstock is a quintessential Vermont town that looks like it is straight out of a Hallmark movie.
 It’s another great Vermont town to put down roots if you are looking for New England country living.
 Its gorgeous traditional New England downtown lends itself perfectly for strolling and window shopping, offering plenty of great dining and shopping options.
 The surrounding town is filled with beautiful old homes, barns, and farms like Billings Farm, a working farm where you can visit the animals and even learn how butter is made.
 The farm provides a glimpse into what farm life was like back in the day.